bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:15:07

-Yeah, but if you look at it from a mathematical point of view, it's really like they started with `Schnorr signatures`, but because they were patented, they had to make a few very strange tweaks to it and what comes out of it it's a really really inelegant thing and this ended up being DSA and now if you okay if you port it to Elliptic Curves then you get ECDSA, Elliptic Curve DSA.
+Yeah, but if you look at it from a mathematical point of view, it's really like they started with `Schnorr signatures`, but because they were patented, they had to make a few very strange tweaks to it and what comes out of it it's a really really inelegant thing and this ended up being `DSA` and now if you okay if you port it to Elliptic Curves then you get `ECDSA`, `Elliptic Curve DSA`.

 Speaker 0: 00:15:28